haotien91/SC25-WinterCamp-Slurm/README.md

    #PBS -e err.log
    #PBS -l mpiprocs=1000

-   # Please set NUM_OF_PROCS to 1000 and experiment with various values for TRIES
+   # Please set NUM_OF_PROCS to 1000 and experiment with various values for TRIES.
    NUM_OF_PROCS=1000
    TRIES=$(TRY_IT_YOURSELF!)